Mu Alpha Theta: Individual test

-Tie-breakers are only done for students who tie, but did not get a perfect score.
-They are sometimes used in the case for when money or prizes are being distributed to the winners of the competition, and a tie breaker will be used even if both students have a perfect score.
+Tie-breakers are only done for students who tie but do not get a perfect score.
+They are sometimes used in the case when money or prizes are being distributed to the winners of the competition, and a tiebreaker will be used even if both students have a perfect score.
 Tie-breakers are conducted according to the "sudden death" method.
-For example, in a tie-breaker, if student A scored the same as student B, and each missed 1 question, the student who missed question #5 will win over the student who missed question #3; students who start missing questions last are ranked higher, given same scores.
-If the sudden death method doesn't resolve the tie, in other words both students have exactly the same answers, then a tie-breaker question is made and the person to turn in the correct answer the fastest wins the tie.
+For example, in a tie-breaker, if student A scored the same as student B, and each missed 1 question, the student who missed question #5 will win over the student who missed question #3; students who start missing questions last are ranked higher, given the same scores.
+If the sudden death method doesn't resolve the tie, in other words, both students have the same answers, then a tie-breaker question is made and the person to turn in the correct answer the fastest wins the tie.
 If both get it wrong or if both turn in the correct answer at the same time then the process is repeated until the tie is resolved.
-All students that get a perfect score are considered to place 1st.
+All students who get a perfect score are considered to place 1st.
 Due to the large number of students, as compared to a typical high school classroom, who participate in competitions, scantrons are used as answer sheets; their main advantage is that they can be graded by a computer.
 These are similar in type to the answer sheets used in standardized tests such as the SAT and the ACT.